Background

 It is the comfort zone.
 Within this comfort zone abuse, people pleasing and other dysfunctional behaviors are perceived as soothing, comforting because they are predictable and knowable.

-So children who have grown up in less than optimal families, children who have gone through adverse childhood experiences, ACE, ACE, this kind of children choose partners, intimate partners, who would allow them what we call repetition compulsion, who would satisfy their need to replay the original family or the family of origin environment.
+So children who have grown up in less than optimal families, children who have gone through adverse childhood experiences, ACE, these kind of children choose partners, intimate partners, who would allow them what we call repetition compulsion, who would satisfy their need to replay the original family or the family of origin environment.

 And again, there are two types of such wrong mates, such wrong partners, such bad partners, the two types.